freenas/freenas-docs/userguide/storage.rst

   modified  to not hide the :file:`.zfs` file, and the setting :command:`zfsacl:expose_snapdir=true` must be added.

-The effect will be that any user who can access the dataset contents, will also be able to view the list of snapshots by navigating to the dataset's :file:`.zfs`  directory, and to browse and search any files they have permission to access throughout the dataset's entire snapshot collection.
+The effect will be that any user who can access the dataset contents, will also be able to view the list of snapshots by navigating to :file:`.zfs`  directory of teh dataset, and to browse and search any files they have permission to access throughout the entire snapshot collection of the dataset.
 A user's ability to view files within a snapshot will be limited by any permissions or ACLs set on the files when the snapshot was taken.
 Snapshots are fixed as "read-only", so this access does not permit the